christophebe/generate-corpus/README.md

 **If you want to user severals proxies**
 In this case, you can use the nodejs module ("simple proxies")[https://github.com/christophebe/simple-proxies] This component load proxies from a text file or a DB.

-# TODO
-- Support multiples languages for stopwords, ....
-We are supporting for the moment only french.
-- Add cooccurrences for each terms.
-- Extract Named Entity.
-- generate a corpus based on "lemmatisation".